It happens to many of us when getting ready to paint or refinish furniture that we realize it is a laminate surface.

 Given that it takes upwards of 48 hours to dry, the thinner the layer, the faster it will dry.
 Wiping away the excess will help thin the coat and lower the drying time.

-In addition, you’ll get rid of any lumps or bumps of gel that build up when you applied the coating.
+In addition, you’ll get rid of any lumps or bumps of gel that build up when you apply the coating.

 When wiping away the excess, be sure to wipe in the direction of the wood grain.